 While all of our programs serve different purposes, Coosa Valley Youth Services strives to make a positive impact on the youth we serve by employing individual and group counseling, in-house academic programs and behavior modification techniques.
 Our goal is to provide a challenging and progressive setting in which youth are given the tools and opportunity to change their lives.

-In addition to our three residential programs, Coosa Valley Youth Services operates the Alabama Growing Station, a tree farm project supported entirely through donations, grants and in-kind service.
-The project enables the reception and care of up to 30,000 seedling per year to be offered for planting on public lands across the state.
-Through this project, our greenhouse, and our close relationship with the Calhoun County Extension Service and Master Gardener volunteers, youth from Camp Lewis and the Attention Home learn about horticulture and other marketable skills useful in future employment.
+Through our close relationship with the Calhoun County Extension Service and Master Gardener volunteers, youth from Lewis Academy and the Attention Home learn about horticulture and other marketable skills useful in future employment.

-Camp Lewis cadets, students from the Attention Home and staff provide community service to a variety of locations.
-Examples include Habitat for Humanity, Anniston Museum of Natural History, Red Cross, Salvation Army, National Forest Service, YMCA, Boy Scouts of America, Calhoun/Cleburne Mental Health Board, local churches, city and county governments.
+Lewis Academy trainees, students from the Attention Home and staff provide community service to a variety of locations.
+Examples include Habitat for Humanity, Anniston Museum of Natural History, Red Cross, Salvation Army, Highland Health Systems, local churches, civic groups and city and county governments.